Photosynthesis and growth of young grapevines intercropped with native grasses in soils contaminated with copper

 MetadataShow full item record

-High copper (Cu) contents in vineyard soils characterized by long-term use of Cu-containing fungicides may cause physiological and nutritional disorders in young grapevines, limiting plant growth and sometimes compromising plant survival.
+High copper (Cu) contents in vineyard soils due to long-term foliage-defense program based on Cu-containing fungicides may cause physiological and nutritional disorders in young grapevines, limiting plant growth and in some cases also compromising plant survival.
 This problem is particularly evident in viticultural areas of southern Brazil.
-The aim of the present work was to assess if intercropping of vines with native grasses of southern Brazil can contribute to reducing phytoavailabity of soil Cu and consequently limiting the onset of toxicity symptoms (i.e. impairment of photosynthetic and growth parameters).
-To this purpose, a natural grassland soil of the Pampa Biome, southern Brazil, was collected, air-dried, treated to correct for acidity and P and K levels, and incubated.
-Three Cu levels were imposed- control (no added Cu), 40 mg Cu kg-1, and 80 mg Cu kg-1.
-Such Cu concentrations occur frequently in vineyard soils of the region.
+Therefore, the study aimed to assess if the intercropping of grapevines with native grasses of southern Brazil can contribute to limit the soil Cu availability and thus the onset of toxicity symptoms (i.e., impairment of photosynthetic and growth parameters).
+In order to do this, we collected soil samples in the natural grassland of the Pampa Biome (southern Brazil).
+The samples were air-dried, the acidity, phosphorus and potassium levels were corrected and the samples were consequently incubated.
+We used three Cu levels - control (i.e., no Cu addition), 40 and 80 mg Cu kg-1.
+Such Cu levels are normally found in vineyard soils of the region.
 The experimental design was completely randomized with three replications.
-At each Cu level, we carried out the combination of a single crop (grapevine), a consortium with Paspalum plicatulum (grapevine + Paspalum plicatulum) and another one with Axonopus affinis (grapevine + Axonopus affinis).
-In the consortium treatments, two grass seedlings were transplanted into each experimental unit, 35 days before transplanting the vines.
+At each Cu level, we set up three combinations of monocropping (Grapevine), and intercropping with Paspalum plicatulum Michx.
+(Grapevine + Paspalum plicatulum) and Axonopus affinis Chase (Grapevine + Axonopus affinis).
+In the intercropped treatments, two grass seedlings were transplanted into each experimental unit, 35 days before transplanting the grapevines.
 The experiment was conducted for 70 days.
-At 41 days after transplanting the plants, gas exchange (IRGA) was measured.
-At 70 days, plant height and total dry matter production were determined and the growth rate was quantified.
-Copper caused phytotoxicity in the grapevine-only crop, evidenced by the reduction of the photosynthetic rate, plant height and total dry matter production.
-The cultivation of grapevines intercropped with grasses favored the growth of the grapevines in the control soil as well as in Cu-contaminated soils with plants showing increased photosynthetic rates, total dry matter yield and growth rate.
+At 41 days after transplanting the grapevines, gas exchange (IRGA) was measured.
+At 70 days, plant height and total dry matter yield were determined and the relative growth rate was quantified.
+The addition of Cu caused phytotoxicity in the single crop (Grapevine), reducing photosynthetic carbon assimilation and plant growth.
+The cultivation of young grapevines intercropped with native grasses, especially Paspalum plicatulum Michx., promoted the growth of the grapevines in the control soil as well as in the moderately Cu-contaminated soils.
+This indicates that maintaining native vegetation in young vineyards can reduce Cu toxicity to transplanted grapevines.